What Not to Say to Someone Who Has Cancer

 Giving Unsolicited Advice

-Unless you have personally had your cancer experience yourself, most individuals will not want to hear your unsolicited advice.
+Unless you have personally had your cancer experience yourself, most individuals will not want to hear your unsolicited advice, even if it had a good intention.
 You may be coming from a good place and trying to help, however, for a cancer patient, this may just confuse them even more.
-The only people that they should be listening to are health professionals or individuals who have gone through the same experience.
+The most helpful voices are health professionals, a qualified cancer coach, and people who have lived through something similar, often through support groups.

 Not Saying Anything